tgreenhalgh/devblog/src/pages/week-03/index.md

     Content-Security-Policy = "frame-ancestors https://www.facebook.com; default-src 'self'; script-src 'self https://www.facebook.com/'; style-src 'self https://www.facebook.com/'"
 ```

 So it's `push`, get approval from teammate, get PM to merge, wait to Netlify to do its thing, and then *crash*.
-Netlify has know idea what `self` is!
+Netlify has no idea what `self` is!
 I circled back to Netlify's docs and see:

 ```javascript
 [[headers]]